 A can’t miss event for history buffs!
 The Mark Twain House & Museum welcomes guests back for this IN-PERSON author event with bestselling author and historian Nathaniel Philbrick in conversation with MTH&M Executive Director Pieter Roos!
 Tuesday, October 5 at 7pm EDT, Philbrick and Woodward will discuss Philbrick’s newest book, TRAVELS WITH GEORGE: In Search of Washington and His Legacy.
-Admission is $30 and includes a signed copy of the book.
+THIS EVENT IS SOLD OUT.

 PLEASE NOTE COVID SAFETY PROTOCOLS FOR THIS IN-PERSON EVENT BELOW.